 In the DD-WRT dashboard, go to Service > VPN.
 Find the Policy based routing box and enter IP addresses for each of the devices you want to go through the VPN.
 Simple as that!

 If you’re not sure of the IP addresses of your devices, you can find them by going to the Router status page of the DD-WRT dashboard.
 Under the Network section, find Active IP Connections.
 Click the number next to that to launch the Active IP Connections Table.
-Here you can view the IP addresses for all incoming and outgoing connection on the router, as well as protocols and port numbers.
+Here, you can view the IP addresses for all incoming and outgoing connections on the router, as well as protocols and port numbers.

 Port based routing